 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much does a mortgage broker bond in Oregon cost?
+How much does an Oregon mortgage license bond cost?

-Oregon mortgage broker bonds are required by the Oregon Department of Consumer and Business Services.
-The bond amount varies and is determined by the department, but there is a minimum bond amount of $50,000.
-These bonds are subject to underwriting, so the cost applicants will pay is directly related to their credit report.
-Applicants with strong credit could pay just 1% of the required bond amount!
+Oregon mortgage lender, servicer, and loan originator bonds are required by the Oregon Department of Consumer and Business Services.
+The bond amount starts at $50,000 for the initial licensing period, and the renewal bond amount is based on the volume of loans processed during the previous year.
+These bonds are subject to underwriting, so the cost applicants will pay is related to their credit history.
+Applicants with strong credit could pay just 1% of the required bond amount.

 Fill out our online bond request form to connect with an Oregon mortgage lender bond expert.
 We can typically provide you with a free, no-obligation bond quote within just 1 business day of submitting an application.

 Oregon mortgage license bonds protect consumers from financial harm due to a mortgage professional’s failure to abide by all applicable rules and regulations.
 By obtaining a mortgage license bond, mortgage professionals must adhere to all of the provisions stated in the Oregon Revised Statutes, Chapter 86A.